-- Non-Executive Chairman's Office: The Company maintains a separate office of Non-Executive Independent Chairman and provides for reimbursement of expenses incurred in performance of his duties. - Shareholders' Rights: As the quarterly ,half yearly and annual financial performance along with significant events are published in the newspapers and are also posted on the Company's website, the same are not being sent to the shareholders. - Modified Opinion in Auditors Report: The Company's financial statement for the Financial Year 2020-21 does not contain any modified audit opinion. - Reporting of Internal Auditor: The Internal Auditor of the Company directly reports to the Audit Committee on functional matters.
+- Non-Executive Chairman's Office: The Company maintains a separate office of Non-Executive Independent Chairman and provides for reimbursement of expenses incurred in performance of his duties. - Shareholders' Rights: As the quarterly, half yearly and annual financial performance along with significant events are published in the newspapers and are also posted on the Company's website, the same are not being sent to the shareholders. - Modified Opinion in Auditors Report: The Company's financial statement for the Financial Year 2019-20 does not contain any modified audit opinion. - Separate posts of Chairman and Managing Director: The position of the Chairman is held by Mr. Ajay Kumar Chakraborty and of the Managing Director is held by Mr. Sushil Kumar Agrawal. - Reporting of Internal Auditor: The Internal Auditor of the Company directly reports to the Audit Committee on functional matters.